Fithos/tgp/README.md

 -> Average CPU utilization: 40.8868421053+-4.49185598114
 ```

-**Note:** more details on the script and its parameters (including those not shown here) can be found in *characterization/diagnose.py*, in the documentation section.
-Alternatively, run `./diagnose.py -h`.
+**Note:** more details on the script and its parameters (including those not shown here) can be obtained by running `./diagnose.py -h`.

 #### Fine-grained Tasks